 To initiate Traffic-Aware Cruise Control when no vehicle is detected ahead of you, you must be driving at least 18 mph (30 km/h), unless certain vehicle and environmental conditions are met, in which case, you may be able to initiate it at lower speeds.
-If a vehicle is detected ahead of you, you can initiate Traffic-Aware Cruise Control at any speed, even when stationary, provided Model 3 is at least 5 feet (150 cm) behind the detected vehicle and certain vehicle and environmental conditions are met.
+If a vehicle is detected ahead of you, you can initiate Traffic-Aware Cruise Control at any speed, even when stationary, provided Model 3 is at least 5 feet (1.5 m) behind the detected vehicle and certain vehicle and environmental conditions are met.

 - You can choose whether Traffic-Aware Cruise Control engages at the currently detected speed limit or your current driving speed.
 Touch Speed Limit or Current Speed.
 If you choose to engage Traffic-Aware Cruise Control at the currently detected speed limit, you can specify an offset.
 Touch Set Speed Offset.
 You can choose a Fixed offset, in which the cruising speed adjusts by a specific number of mph (km/h) on all roads, or a Percentage offset, in which the cruising speed is adjusted as a percentage of

 the road's detected speed limit.WarningWhen cruising at the speed limit, there may be situations where the cruising speed may not change when the speed limit changes.WarningDo not rely on Traffic-Aware Cruise Control or Speed Assist to determine an accurate or appropriate cruising speed.
 It is the driver's responsibility to cruise at a safe speed based on road conditions and applicable speed limits.